COVID-19 Vaccination FAQs

 Will getting the vaccine actually give me COVID?

-No. The vaccine will not transmit the COVID-19 virus and won’t cause you to test positive on a COVID-19 viral test.
-It is possible that you could test positive on some antibody tests as your body develops an immune response to the virus.
+No. The vaccine will not transmit the COVID-19 virus and won’t cause you to test positive on most COVID tests.

 What are the age guidelines for the vaccine?